Blue Malva Dried Flowers - DIY Purple Hair Rinse for Blonde Hair

 The flowers of the blue malva contain a blue pigment that was once used as a natural blue rinse for greying hair before chemicals were commonly used.
 Blue malva, like all mallows, relieves inflammation and has soothing qualities.
-It is also great for removing yellow & brassy tones in Blonde Hair.
+It is also great for removing yellow & brassy tones from blonde hair.

-You can make this simple hair rinse with just water or add in some Apple Cider Vinegar (ACV) to condition your hair, also great if you are transitioning to a natural shampoo bar.
+You can make this simple hair rinse with just water or add in some apple cider vinegar (ACV) to condition your hair.
+Which is also great if you are transitioning to a natural shampoo bar.

 With its natural cooling properties and mucilage, blue malva is excellent as an emollient for dry skin and sun.
 It is also mildly astringent and helps with psoriasis, eczema, boils, abscesses, and wounds.
 The flower can be steeped into a tea and great for giving grey hair a more silver look.
-This plant—whether used as an extract or steeped in a tea—has several positive attributes to one’s scalp and hair.
+This plant, whether used as an extract or steeped in a tea, has several positive attributes to your scalp and hair.

 How to make your Purple Hair Rinse

-In a measuring jug – safe for boiled water:
+- Use a measuring jug which is safe for boiled water: